Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 2 on Sunday

 How to Activate Sleeper bonus code For new users: make a deposit of at least $10 into your Sleeper wallet.
 This deposit will be matched 100% up to a maximum of $100, providing you with bonus credits equal to your deposit amount.
 Note that the bonus funds must be used to enter contests before they can be withdrawn.

-Herbert is coming off a three-touchdown performance in a 27-21 opening-game win over the Kansas City Chiefs in Brazil.
-Last season, however, he threw for one or fewer touchdowns in 10 of 18 games, including in a 32-12 loss to the Houston Texans in the AFC Wild Card game.
-The model projects 1.3 passing touchdowns for Herbert.
-Combine picks for a parlay on Sleeper Fantasy for a potential payout of 5.85x:
+Patterson was 2-for-2 in field goals in last week's 33-27 loss to the New England Patriots.
+In 40 career games, he has connected on 65 of 76 field goals.
+His most productive season came in 2022, when he played in 17 games for the Jacksonville Jaguars.
+That year he connected on 30 of 35 field goals.
+Combine picks for a parlay on Sleeper Fantasy for a potential payout of 7.72x:

-Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that went 33-17 on top-rated picks in 2024.
+Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that has gone 37-17 on top-rated picks since the start of 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.